zheng-ningxin/dgl/docs/source/guide/training-graph.rst

 Graph classification with heterogeneous graphs is a little different from that with homogeneous graphs.
-Except that you need heterogeneous graph convolution modules, yoyu also need to aggregate over the nodes of different types in the readout function.
+Except that you need heterogeneous graph convolution modules, you also need to aggregate over the nodes of different types in the readout function.

 The following shows an example of summing up the average of node